bediger4000/lru-cache/README.md

    * set `CacheItem.data`
 2. Increment the current number of items in the cache
    * if it's &gt; n, find least recently used container from doubly-linked list.
-   * Remove least recently used container from doubly-linked list and hashtable.
+   * Remove least recently used container from doubly-linked list and hash table.
    * decrement the current number of items in the cache, it will have value of n
-3. Add `CacheItem` container to hashtable
+3. Add `CacheItem` container to hash table
 4. Add `CacheItem` container to head (most recently used) end of doubly-linked list.

 It should be possible to instantiate only n `CacheItem` containers.